-Mediation is a structured process that helps people communicate better.
-I intervene where communication has become difficult.
-Mediation achieves positive results for employers because it works towards achieving consensus and it relieves tension between people in conflict.
+Mediation is a process that is structured to help people communicate better.
+It works towards achieving consensus and helps to reduce tension between people in conflict.
+Mediation meetings are confidential and without preudice.

 There are three stages to a mediation process: